 Variables:

-• WL is the wind load (pounds per square foot)
+- WL is the wind load (total force) (pounds-force, lb)

-To calculate the wind load, multiply the pressure coefficient by the square of the wind speed, then multiply by the constant 0.00256 and the area exposed to the wind.
+To calculate the wind load (total force), multiply the pressure coefficient by the square of the wind speed, then multiply by the constant 0.00256 and the exposed area.
+(Note: 0.00256 × V² gives an estimated wind pressure in psf when V is in mph; multiplying by area converts that pressure to a total force.)

 What is Wind Load?